 GeneCards Summary for OTUB1 Gene

 OTUB1 (OTU Deubiquitinase, Ubiquitin Aldehyde Binding 1) is a Protein Coding gene.
-Among its related pathways are Cell Cycle / Checkpoint Control and Protein Stability.
-GO annotations related to this gene include ubiquitin protein ligase binding and ubiquitin binding.
+Diseases associated with OTUB1 include Autosomal Dominant Cerebellar Ataxia.
+Among its related pathways are Protein ubiquitination and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is OTUB2.